Dr Adele Horobin

 Patient and Public Involvement and Engagement Manager

-With a background in laboratory-based research, and experience in working with colleagues in health services research, Adele has an appreciation of basic and applied research processes and in working with the NHS.
+With a background in laboratory-based research, and experience in applied health and social care research, Adele has an appreciation of basic and applied research processes and in working with the NHS.
 She is also experienced in building links with industry, developing business plans and successful funding bids.
-Adele has also led on devising and developing a network for researchers, NHS staff and patients, with the purpose of putting research outcomes, and people’s own tacit knowledge and experience, into improved clinical practice and research processes.
+Trained in a range of quantitiative and qualitative research methods and adept in social media to promote research.
+Also trained in graphic design software.
+Qualifications in Leadership and Management and also Marketing.